 Fertilizing your lawn

 - Kentucky bluegrass generally requires about 3 pounds of actual nitrogen per 1000 square foot per growing season.
-Fertilizing during the warm season should be avoided as it will stimulate shoot growth and respiration.
+Fertilizing during the hottest months should be avoided as it will stimulate shoot growth and respiration.
 This will draw carbohydrates from the root systems resulting in root depletion.

 - Using a “Weed and Feed” type of fertilizer is great to help keep weeds out of the lawn as well.
-However, plan to supplement the weed control from time to time since the weed and feed will most likely not be able to remove all of the weeds that begin to grow.
+Your lawn should be wet in order for the weed control to work properly.
+You may need to supplement the weed control from time to time since the weed and feed will most likely not be able to remove all of the weeds that begin to grow.

 Aeration and thatching